smolanalytics

 Mixpanelproduct (events)no, hosted SaaSlimited, board assistfree tier, usage-based

-Amplitudeproduct (behavioral)no, hosted SaaSlimited, ask add-onfree tier, sales-led
+Amplitudeproduct (behavioral)no, hosted SaaSlimited, ask add-onfree tier, self-serve Plus, sales-led higher

 PostHogproduct (all-in-one)yes, Kafka + ClickHouse + PGvia generated SQLfree tier, self-host